jetweedy/twtVagrant/README.md

       ```
       sudo mysql
       ```
 1. If you'd like to connect using software on your host machine, you can do this via SSH.
-[Here are some instructions.](http://www.inanzzz.com/index.php/post/5o82/connecting-to-vagrant-mysql-server-with-mysql-workbench-in-host-machine)
-  1. The following command, executed in the /vagrant/ folder in your host, will show you the settings you need to use:
+[Here are some instructions.](http://www.inanzzz.com/index.php/post/5o82/connecting-to-vagrant-mysql-server-with-mysql-workbench-in-host-machine).
+The following command, executed in the /vagrant/ folder in your host, will show you the settings you need to use when connecting through TCP/IP over SSH:
         ```
         vagrant ssh-config
         ```